Peter Blackburn (bishop): Life

 Born in the east of Scotland he studied at St Andrews University.
 He became a "regent" (lecturer) in Philosophy at the University of Glasgow in 1572 and continued this role until 1582.
 During this period he was promoted to Professor of Physics and Astronomy.

 In 1582 he became minister of West Kirk in Aberdeen and was translated to the East Kirk in 1596.
 He was Moderator of the General Assembly of the Church of Scotland 1597/8.
 In 1600 he was made Chancellor of King's College, Aberdeen.

 On 2 September 1600, King James VI of Scotland provided him as Bishop of Aberdeen, attaching to the appointment a seat in the Parliament of Scotland – an innovation which was denounced by Charles Ferme.
 Another part of the controversy was that no new bishop had been appointed since 1585, and Blackburn's provision, along with those of David Lindsay to the bishopric of Ross and George Gledstanes' provision to the bishopric of Caithness, broke this lull.

 He was not formally consecrated until 1611, in a ceremony at Brechin Cathedral.
 He died at his house in Guestrow, Aberdeen, after a long illness on 14 June 1616, at Aberdeen.
 He is buried in the Kirk of St Nicholas in central Aberdeen.

 Family

-He married Isobel Johnston, daughter of George Johnston of Johnston and Caskichen, and Christian Forbes, daughter of Lord Forbes, and sister of the poet Arthur Johnston.
+He married Isobel Johnston, daughter of George Johnston of Johnston and Caskieben, and Christian Forbes, daughter of Lord Forbes, and sister of the poet Arthur Johnston.
 Their children included: